dockur/windows/readme.md

   * ### How do I install a custom image?

-    In order to download a custom ISO image, empty the `/storage` folder to delete your previous installation and specify its URL in the `VERSION` environment variable:
+    In order to download a custom ISO image, start a clean container with the URL specified in the `VERSION` environment variable:

     ```yaml
     environment:
       VERSION: "https://example.com/win.iso"
     ```

-    Alternatively, you can also place a file called `custom.iso` in the empty `/storage` folder to skip the download.
+    Alternatively, you can also place a file called `custom.iso` in an empty `/storage` folder to skip the download.

   * ### How do I pass-through a disk?